Choosing the Longest-Lasting Exterior Paint Colors

-Painting the exterior of you home is a major investment so you will want to make sure it will look good for many years to come.
-To get the facts on the science behind having the color last, I went to the experts in paint product development.
-Here is what they had to say about picking the perfect color for your homes’ exterior.
+Painting the exterior of your home is an investment, so you will want to make sure it will look good for many years to come.
+To get the science behind having the color last, I went to the experts in paint product development.
+Here is what they had to say about picking the perfect color for your home's exterior.

-Color is an important and powerful tool in exterior painting.
-Color can enhance or create attractive features in a home or commercial building.
-However, beyond aesthetics the most essential thing to consider when choosing exterior colors is longevity.
+Color is an essential and powerful tool in creating exterior curb appeal.
+Color can enhance attractive features in a home or commercial building.
+However, beyond aesthetics, longevity is critical to consider when choosing exterior colors.

 Here are other things to consider when choosing exterior paint colors that last longer:

-Inorganic colors (beiges, browns, tans, and other earth-tone colors) are more stable on exterior exposure.
-The pigments used in these colors are less likely to break down then the pigments in organic colors such as reds, blues, greens and yellows.
-This is especially true in dry, hot climates, such as Arizona and Nevada, where the intense UV exposure exerts a heavy toll on exterior paint.
+Beiges, browns, tans, and other earth-tone colors are more stable on exterior exposure.
+The inorganic pigments used in these colors are less likely to break down than organic colors such as reds, blues, greens, and yellows.
+The breakdown is more significant in dry, hot climates, such as Arizona and Nevada, where the intense UV exposure exerts a heavy toll on exterior paint.

 All else being equal, high-quality paints are outstanding for holding their color when exposed to the elements.
-High-quality paints not only exhibit better adhesion to the surface to which they are applied, they are also more resistant to chalking – a process that can rob an exterior paint of its color.
-Investing the time to carefully select the paint color for your property will pay off measurably.
+High-quality paints exhibit better adhesion to the surface and are more resistant to chalking – a process that can rob an exterior paint of its color.
+Investing the time to select your property's paint quality and color carefully will pay off measurably.